-This post is sponsored by Simply Organic.
+This Peach Bourbon Barbecue Sauce recipe is sponsored by Simply Organic.
 As always, all content and opinions are my own.
 Thank you for your support!

 Summer is my favorite season to browse the stands at our local farmers market.
 Many vendors pass out samples of their freshest produce, and I always seek out those sampling juicy summer peaches.
 I usually end up carrying home a giant bag of yellow peaches, and somehow manage to finish them in the blink of an eye.

 While delicious on their own, peaches are fantastic for both cooking and baking.
 They also hold up very well on the grill.

 I made this Peach-Bourbon Barbecue Sauce using Simply Organic’s new Ancho Chili Powder.
 Ancho chili powder has a delicious, smoky flavor, making it perfect for barbecue recipes.
 I regularly buy Simply Organic’s spices because they’re high-quality, organic, and in my experience the spices stay fresh longer than other brands.

 In this recipe, the yellow peaches provide a sweet contrast to the heat of the ancho chili powder.
 I only used 1/2 teaspoon of the chili powder, and I would say this barbecue sauce has mild heat.
 If you want to amp things up, I’d suggest using an additional 1/2 teaspoon of the ancho chili powder.

 This peach-bourbon barbecue sauce is outstanding on grilled poultry, burgers, and as a dipping sauce.